gingerbeardman/gingerbeardman.github.io/_posts/2021-08-19-aquaplus-piece-vs-panic-playdate.md

 ![GIF](/images/posts/piece-spout.gif#piece)

 ### spout
-A sort of lunar lander style game where your thrust can destroy the scenery.
+A lunar lander style game where your thrust can destroy the scenery.
 Your task is to get as high as possible, though that is much easier said than done as the scenery becomes gradually more complex and time is always ticking away.

 This is perhaps the most famous P/ECE game as it was released with source code for an SDL version and received ports to GP32 and related platforms.